johnwargo/pi-weather-station/readme.md

 ## Revision History

++ 07-04-2020 - Added the Python Logging library to the project for cleaner and more useful output.
+Refactored the `main` function.
 + 10/24/2019 - Updated the readme (again) based on another user's feedback.
 + 10/01/2019 - Updated the readme file, clarified the GitHub instructions and fixed one typo.
 + 09/12/2016 - On recommendation from the Raspberry Pi Foundation, changed the algorithm for guestimating ambient temperature from [this article](http://yaab-arduino.blogspot.co.uk/2016/08/accurate-temperature-reading-sensehat.html).